Lorenz-127/PP3-task-tracker-cli/docs/brainstorming.md

 - View workout history or filter by date range or exercise type.
 - Generate summary reports of total workout time and calories burned.
 - Export workout data to a file (e.g., CSV).

-Each of these project ideas involves managing a specific type of data, implementing a data model, and providing useful functionality to end-users.
-They can be developed within the 14-day period by following a structured approach and focusing on the core features.